Theatre to Theatre - PACKAGE CYCLING TOUR

 - Includes a detailed route map, turn by turn directions, topography and information on accommodation, attractions, events, camping, restaurants, bike shops and bicycle rentals.
 The route is a loop, returning to the starting point where you can leave your motor vehicle.
 You get a "ridewithgps.com" electronic file which can be viewed, printed and downloaded for use on your gps device.

 - Get a full colour printed copy in a weatherproof envelope mailed to you if you choose, in addition to the electronic file .

-- We can make all of the reservations that you require for accommodation, bicycle rental and travel insurance at an additional charge.
+- We can provide information and assistance with all of the reservations that you require for accommodation and bicycle rental at an additional charge.
 The cost of the reserved services is additional.
 This includes a door to door route, the "ridewithgps.com" electronic file and a full colour printed copy mailed to you.

 Theatre to Theatre

 5 days - 540 kilometers - 90 to 125 kilometers per day.

 Rolling with a few hills, moderate.
 Loop route.

 First Nations, beaches, historic, ships on Welland Canal, river valley, waterfront, wineries.

 Half of this route is on bike paths and designated bicycle trails.
 It is on the Waterfront Trail, Friendship Trail and Niagara Parkway bike paths from Port Dover through Fort Erie to Grimsby and on the Grand River trails from Brantford to Paris.
 The rest of the route is on quiet paved roads.